jonny112/bytecopy/README.md

 ## Installation

-This program should compile in any POSIX compatible gcc/glibc environment using the included Makefile.
-It merely uses standard functions, no additional libraries are needed.
+This program should compile in any POSIX compatible gcc/glibc environment using the included Makefile, no additional libraries are required.

 ## Bugs